robinhood2727/knowledge-hunt/README.md

 # knowledge-hunt

 this is a place where i add my study notes that i used for learning various different computer skills

+## python programming